FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 It's a good way to introduce him to the sights, sounds and smells of an animal clinic - without the trauma of shots or procedures.

-The staff should be very willing to make a fuss of him, they may even have special treats for their doggie visitors and this will really help build up his self-confidence.
+The staff should be willing to make a fuss of him, they may even have special treats for their doggie visitors and this will really help build up his self-confidence.

 Feeling comfortable in the veterinarians office will reduce the stress and anxiety of future appointments.

-When you speak with the veterinarian, be sure to ask all the questions you want - it helps to take a list with you so you don't forget anything.
+When you speak with the veterinarian, be sure to ask all the questions you want - it helps to take a list with you so you don't forget anything!

 If you're interested in holistic, homeopathic or complimentary treatments it's important to find out how the veterinarian feels about that.